anfema/bin-grammar/Readme.md

 	- `sizeFieldTransform`: transform function to call before using the value of the size field
 	- `transform`: result value transform function to call on the data before returning it as result

+If no size is defined at all the parser just uses the rest of the buffer.
+You will get an exception if the `sizeField` is defined but does not exist though.

 ### Strings

 - Type name: `binString`